The Gradcafe

 PhD programs in this field often build upon other areas, such as biochemistry, molecular bio, cell bio, physiology, and neuroscience.
 Depending on the track you choose, you can become a researcher in a particular field.

-The average early career wages for pharmacists is low because it can depend on location or position.
+The average early career wages for pharmacists are low because it can depend on location or position.
 For example, pharmacists who work at grocery stores or drug stores often earn less than their entry-level researcher counterparts.

 Unfortunately, the current rate of growth for this field is -2% from 2020-2030.
 So while there will still be opportunities, it may be harder to find a job.